Arc-Computer/arc-memory/README.md

 - **Version History**: Commits, PRs, issues, and their temporal connections
 - **Decision Context**: ADRs, discussions, and rationales behind changes
 - **Causal Relationships**: How changes in one component affect others
+- **Temporal Dimensions**: Both when things happened and when they were recorded
 - **Multi-Repository Support**: Analyze and query across multiple repositories

 This architecture enables powerful temporal reasoning and impact prediction capabilities that traditional code analysis tools cannot provide.